Thionyl chloride: Batteries

 These non-rechargeable batteries have advantages over other forms of lithium batteries such as a high energy density, a wide operational temperature range, and long storage and operational lifespans.
-However, their high cost, non-rechargeability, and safety concerns have limited their use.
+They are popular power sources for IoT devices such as asset trackers and utility meters as well as military and aircraft emergency beacons.
+However, their high cost, non-rechargeability, and safety concerns have limited their use in consumer devices.
 The contents of the batteries are very corrosive, the SO2 is toxic by inhalation, and the batteries therefore require special disposal procedures; additionally, they may explode if shorted.
 The technology was used on the 1997 Sojourner Mars rover.

 Safety

 SOCl2 is highly reactive, releasing hydrochloric acid and sulfur dioxide upon contact with water and alcohols.
+Inhalation can cause pulmonary edema.
 It is also a controlled substance under the Chemical Weapons Convention, where it is listed as a Schedule 3 substance, since it is used in the manufacture of G-series nerve agents and the Meyer and Meyer-Clarke methods of producing sulfur-based mustard gases.

 History

 In 1849, the French chemists Jean-François Persoz and Bloch, and the German chemist Peter Kremers (1827–?), independently first synthesized thionyl chloride by reacting phosphorus pentachloride with sulfur dioxide.
 However, their products were impure: both Persoz and Kremers claimed that thionyl chloride contained phosphorus, and Kremers recorded its boiling point as 100 °C (instead of 74.6 °C).
 In 1857, the German-Italian chemist Hugo Schiff subjected crude thionyl chloride to repeated fractional distillations and obtained a liquid which boiled at 82 °C and which he called Thionylchlorid.
 In 1859, the German chemist Georg Ludwig Carius noted that thionyl chloride could be used to make acid anhydrides and acyl chlorides from carboxylic acids and to make alkyl chlorides from alcohols.